This post may contain affiliate links. Please see my disclosure policy for details.

 The Agatha Christie Greenway House in Devon is what she called “the loveliest place in the world” and I can see why!

-Beautiful flowers growing in the landscaped gardens, a great house over looking the River Dart and beauty around every corner.
+Beautiful flowers grow in the landscaped gardens, a great house overlooking the River Dart, and beauty around every corner.
 You can never be bored in this gorgeous place.

 If you’re heading to Devon this year to walk in the footsteps of the Queen of Crime, a stop by her summer home is a must.